Event properties

 Event properties in segments

 You can use event properties when building a segment to increase the specificity of your target segments in analytics.
-For example, it allows you to create more specific segments that filter for users that have used or haven't used a Feature click, Page view, or Track Event with certain device properties.
+For example, it allows you to create more specific segments that filter for users who have used or haven't used a Feature click, Page view, or Track Event with certain device properties.

+Select + Add event property, choose the type of property you want to use, then select or enter a value.
 The dropdown menu displays up to 400 different values and allows you to search across the full range of property values.

 In the following example image, you can see a segment built for all visitors who searched for "always activate" in the Community Search Bar within the last 30 days.